Deterministic single-photon source over the terahertz regime

-We see in Fig.~\ref{fig:fig2}(a) that these equations agree well with the exact numerical results in a regime in which all of our assumptions are met.
-Interestingly, a configuration with cavity length $L_3$ [Fig.~\ref{fig:fig2}(b)] features a small decay rate $\kappa$ that does not meet the requirements of strong dissipation $\kappa \gg g$.
+We see in Fig.~\ref{fig:fig2}(c-d) that Eq.~\eqref{probability} agrees well with the exact numerical results in a regime in which all of our assumptions are met.
+Interestingly, a configuration with cavity length $L_3$ [Fig.~\ref{fig:fig2}(a-b)] features a small decay rate $\kappa$ that does not meet the requirements of strong dissipation $\kappa \gg g$.
 Nevertheless, the source operates as an efficient SPE, with shorter $\tau_\text{max}$ and higher $P_\text{max}\approx 0.9$.
-This highlights that, although the conditions used to derive Eq.~\eqref{eq:taumax_Pmax} are broadly applicable and provide useful insights, they are not strictly necessary to achieve high-performance SPE operation in the THz regime.
+This highlights that, although the conditions used to derive $\mathcal{L}_\text{adb}$ allow us to draw useful insights, they are not strictly necessary to achieve high-performance SPE operation.

-These results suggest that source performance is governed by the cooperativity $C$ and the dressing ratio $h$ (set by the detuning $\Delta $), which together determine the effective cooperativity $\tilde C$.
-Figure~\ref{fig:fig3-performance} shows the dependence of $P_\text{max}$ and $\tau_\text{max}$ as a function of these two parameters for a cavity length $L_1$, illustrating two distinct pathways to tune $\tilde{C}$.